julz/cloud-native-programming/README.md

 # A Cloud Native Programming Manifesto

+**Status:** Super early pre-alpha strawman to get us started (is that enough disclaimers? ;-).
+Please open issues and pull-requests to discuss, all thoughts welcome!

 ## Values

 1. _Consistency_ over configuration -- that is, where possible we prefer to focus on code, not CRDs or yml or ReplicaSets or helm charts or Dockerfiles.
 12-factor apps and serverless functions can help with this.